Yasir Durant: Kansas City Chiefs

 Durant went undrafted in the 2020 NFL draft, a surprise to some analysts who had him projected as a third-round draft pick.

 He signed with the Kansas City Chiefs on April 30, 2020.
 Durant made the Chiefs final 53-man roster on September 5.

-New England Patriots (1st Stint)
+New England Patriots

 The Kansas City Chiefs traded Durant to the New England Patriots for a 2022 seventh-round pick on September 1, 2021.

 On August 30, 2022, Durant was waived by the Patriots.

 New Orleans Saints

 On September 20, 2022, Durant signed with the practice squad of the New Orleans Saints.
 He was promoted to the active roster on November 19, then waived two days later and re-signed back to the practice squad.
 He signed a reserve/future contract on January 9, 2023.
 On June 15, Durant was waived by the Saints.

 Denver Broncos

 On July 31, 2023, Durant signed with the Denver Broncos.
 He was waived by the Broncos five days later.